 Faculty Research Support Programs

-The College of Science (CoS) has identified supporting and stimulating research, especially involving students, as a strategic priority.
+SJSU and the College of Science (CoS) have identified supporting and stimulating research, especially involving students, as a strategic priority.
 Accordingly, we have implemented a number of programs to facilitate and encourage research activity.
-These programs have been funded through a combination of sources, including RSCA infusion funds [pdf] invested by Provost Feinstein and AVP Stacks, College funds invested by the Dean, and F&A reinvestment.
+These programs have been funded through a combination of sources, including funds from the Provost's Office, the Division of Research and Innovation, the College of Science, and F&A reinvestment.